Tips and Tricks in the Laserfiche Workflow Designer

-- Convert your business process into a workflow.
-It will be easier to see how your workflow correlates with the existing business process you are replicating.
+- Convert your process into a workflow.
+It will be easier to see how your workflow correlates with the existing process you are replicating.

-- Keep track of what parts of the business process you’ve modeled.
+- Keep track of what parts of the process you’ve modeled.

 - Ensure that others understand your workflow.